th7mo/th7mo.com/ssh-key.md

 ### Option 2 (preferred): use Keychain

-Another option to add a SSH key to the ssh-agent is to use the [Keychain](https://www.funtoo.org/Funtoo:Keychain) command.
+Another option to add an SSH key to the ssh-agent is to use the [Keychain](https://www.funtoo.org/Funtoo:Keychain) command.

 ```sh
 keychain ~/.ssh/id_ed25519